 C corporations are a less prominent holding company structure, which has in many ways been surpassed by the S corporation in usage.
 On occasion, rental real estate investors have been advised to structure their ownership under a C corp, but there are less costly alternatives available today.
 The issue with working under a C corp is that taxable income made under this model is taxed first at the business entity level, and then there are secondary individual income taxes which will also apply.
 This effectively means double the tax for entrepreneurs, which is a costly and avoidable expense.

-Generally, LLCs are the most advised choice when structuring a company holding real estate, as they are more flexible in tax options and applications.
-In addition to tax savings, LLC’s are easily registerable online by the entrepreneur or can be set up with the assistance of a real estate attorney.
+Generally, LLCs are often regarded as the best entity for flipping houses, and they are the most recommended choice when structuring a company holding real estate, as they are more flexible for tax purposes.
+In addition to tax savings, LLC’s are easily registered online by the entrepreneur or can be set up with the assistance of a real estate attorney.

 If a partnership is not for you, there are other business structuring options that can suit your needs.
 A sole proprietorship is one option, working for single-owner businesses by allowing them to easily report their business income and expenses directly on their personal tax returns.